(gas or plasma emanating from a star)

 of solar wind for other stars, but for other

 types of stars, the makeup and other characteristics

-can vary.
+of the wind can vary.
 For example, massive stars tend to have

 much stronger stellar wind, to the point of emitting

 much more of their mass over a much shorter lifetime.